 - When we talk about Managing the African Union, we should not forget the political level!
 The African Union is, and will be, as good as Member States are.
 It is not the job of the AU Commission to implement decisions at national level.
 It is the responsibility of member states.

 - On peace and security for example, we all know what the root causes of most of the conflicts in Africa are.
-They are actually well articulated in the AU Roadmap on silencing the guns by 2020, now moved to 2030 just a few weeks ago… We currently have deadly conflict CAR, in the Lake Chad Basin, in Cameroon… It is not over in DRC, Burundi, Somalia, South Sudan.
-There are risks in Ethiopia, Cote d’Ivoire, Guinea, Uganda… and we can go on… How can trade within the continent in such a situation?
+They are actually well articulated in the AU Roadmap on silencing the guns by 2020, now moved to 2030 just a few weeks ago… We currently have deadly conflicts still going on in C.A.R., in the Lake Chad Basin, in Cameroon… It is not over in DRC, Burundi, Somalia, South Sudan.
+There are risks in Ethiopia, Cote d’Ivoire, Guinea, Uganda… and we can go on… How can we trade for economic development within the continent in such a situation?

 3rd: Financial Resources

 It is one of the pillars of the reform agenda.
 The African Union should be financed by resources from within the continent.
-Progress have been very weak here:
+Progress have been very weak on this:

 Current average contribution of the 55 AU member states all together is still less than 40%!!!